mardelmariam/nvidia_cuda_tensorflow/README.md

 Expand Online, and search for "Nsight integration".
 Nvidia Nsight Integration should be available for update or download and install.

 ## 4. Check the most recent Tensorflow version you may use with your GPU

-Visit [Tensorflow's table of tested versions](https://www.tensorflow.org/install/source#gpu).
+Check [Tensorflow's table of tested versions](https://www.tensorflow.org/install/source#gpu).
 The version you choose points the Python, CUDA and cuDNN versions you should install.

-For example, if you choose Tensorflow 2.6.0, versions for the other programs are:

-* Python: 3.6-3.9
-* CUDA: 11.2
-* cuDNN: 8.1

 ## 5. Download CUDA Toolkit and cudDNN